-The property is bounded by the Cannon River, 5th Street, and Highway 3, so no further development is possible on or near the site.
-The site is at the gateway to downtown and gateway landscaping improvements are proposed with the project.
+The Cannon River, 5th Street, and Highway 3 bound the property and limit further development on or near the site.
+The site is at a primary gateway to downtown and detailed landscaping improvements are proposed with the project.

 9) Explain the relationship of the proposed development to the Northfield Comprehensive Plan and floodplain management program.